By Nadine Coudel and Dr Richard Bater

 - ‘Failure to disclose’: Some organisations have shown reticence in disclosing climate risks in their financial reporting, partly for fear of increasing liability risk.
 However, Sarah Barker and colleagues have argued that such concerns are misplaced, and suggest that disclosing risks in line with, for instance, the TCFD recommendations will in fact reduce corporates’ and directors’ liability exposure.
 A key test case, settled out of court, was brought by shareholders in the Commonwealth Bank of Australia in 2017, alleging that the Bank failed to disclose material (climate) risks to investors, as is required by Australia’s Corporations Act (2001).
 Whether driven by new law, the reinterpretation of existing law or the demands asset owners, the onus is increasingly on companies and Directors to properly disclose climate risk.

 3. Enforcement of existing legislation: cases that use existing non-climate related legal frameworks to bring climate-related litigation.
-The range of potential cases in this category is considerable, where businesses fail to manage liabilities associated with existing laws from fiduciary and Directors’ duties to environmental regulations become transgressed owing to failure to adapt business practices to emerging climate-related physical and transition risks.
-Cases as diverse as ‘Dieselgate’, that uncovered fraudulent diesel emissions claims made by Volkswagen, and Client Earth’s litigation against the British government for its ‘unlawful’ air quality plans represent precedents for how companies or governments could be held liable for false claims (e.g. carbon accounting) or failure to implement climate policy.
-In jurisdictions that widely apply the precautionary principle – such as the EU – could see litigation that tests how that principle applies to climate-related questions too, including permitting, mitigation plans, and adaptation plans.
+The range of potential cases in this category is considerable, from failure to manage liabilities associated with fiduciary and Directors’ duties, to environmental regulations being transgressed owing to failure to adapt business practices to climate-related risks.
+Cases as diverse as ‘Dieselgate’, that uncovered fraudulent diesel emissions claims by Volkswagen, and Client Earth’s litigation against the British government, for its ‘unlawful’ air quality plans, represent precedents for how companies or governments could be held liable for false claims (e.g. carbon accounting) or failure to implement climate policy.
+Jurisdictions that widely apply the precautionary principle – such as the EU – could see litigation that tests how that principle applies to explicitly climate-related questions, including permitting, mitigation plans, and adaptation plans.
 Indeed, the precautionary principle was referred to in the ground-breaking Urgenda case.
 In the US, California energy utility PG&E is facing litigation for alleged hazardous negligence and breaching safety rules, whilst both the New York ‘Martin Act’ and consumer protection law has been invoked in litigation brought against ExxonMobil.
-Moreover, in some jurisdictions legislation litigation can itself precipitate policy.
+Moreover, in some jurisdictions, litigation can itself precipitate policy.
 For example, the ‘Endangerment Finding’ in the United States, in which greenhouse gases were ruled harmful pollutants under the Clean Air Act, became a key enabler of the Clean Power Plan.

 Looking ahead – reducing legal liabilities in a changing climate

-Whereas much climate-related litigation has centred on assessments and permits as well as emissions, with public bodies often the defendant.
+To date, much climate-related litigation has centred on assessments, permits, and emissions, with public bodies often the defendant.
 However, the variety of litigation and defendants is broadening, and beginning to affect corporates too.
-‘Failure to disclose’, ‘false or misleading disclosure’ (e.g shareholder-led) and ‘failure to adapt’, represent types of litigation likely to be tested in the coming years, particularly until clear legal precedents are set.
+‘Failure to disclose’, ‘false or misleading disclosure’ (e.g shareholder-led) and ‘failure to adapt’ represent types of litigation likely to be tested ever more in the coming years, particularly until clear legal precedents are established.
 With increasing documentation of physical impacts of climate change, third-party funded class action suits could finance previously out-of-reach scientific evidence in cases brought by those that experience preventable harm.